akneni/oceanliner/oceanliner-architecture.md

     uint64_t num_entries;
 }
 ```
-- We will also maintain an in-memory bloom filter to possibly skip disk reads.
+- We will also maintain a bloom filter to possibly skip disk reads.
+This bloom filter will take up the remaining 4064 bytes in the first page.

 - **Inline Value store optimization** => We group each slot into a page (4096 bytes).
     - bytes 0 - 3200 => Store 100 KV slots (some of these slots may be unused in the last page to allow for power-of-2 sizing)